How to practise self-compassion

 - Builds resilience: Self-compassion strengthens your ability to cope with challenges and setbacks, making it easier to bounce back from stressful situations

-- Fear of becoming less successful: Many individuals fear that becoming less self-critical (and more self-compassionate) will lead to decreased performance at school, work or other core areas of their life.
+- Fear of becoming less successful: Many people fear that becoming less self-critical (and more self-compassionate) will lead to decreased performance at school, work or other core areas of their life.
 They believe that self-criticism is necessary to push themselves toward goals and achievements

 - Fear of being ‘weak’ or ‘self-indulgent’: Some people may feel pressure from their cultural or social environment, where self-compassion is not valued or is misunderstood, making it harder to practice.
 Self-compassion may be seen as a sign of weakness or something that makes a person look less capable or tough compared to those who seem to get by without it